Seatfrog/UkRailTimetableDatabase/README.md

 The `runLoader.ps1` script will create the schema (deleting any existing tables and data), load a timetable and then add some indices to the database.

-It assumes its connecting to a local database using integrated security and the database is called Timetable.
+It assumes its connecting to an existing local database using integrated security and the database is called Timetable.
+`CreateDatabase.sql` will create the physical database in the default location.

 `runLoader.ps1` and `Loader/Timetable/appSettings.json` need to be updated with any different connection details

-`runLoadFullNrodFile.bat` shows how to call `runloader.ps1`
+* `runLoadFullNrodFile.bat` shows how to call `runloader.ps1` for a Network Rail cif file.
+* `runLoadFullRdgFile.bat` shows how to call `runloader.ps1` for a RDG cif file.

 ## Limitations